-Meanwhile, scientific studies to measure the extent of dogs' sniffing powers typically have involved few animals, and the results have varied wildly.
+Meanwhile, scientitic studies to measure the extent of dogs' sniffing powers typically have involved few animals, and the results have varied wildly.

-In a frequently cited 1953 study, Walter Neuhaus, a German researcher, tested a single fox terrier and found it could detect butyric acid, sometimes described as smelling like vomit or body odor, at the astonishingly low concentration of .0004 smelling like volution body out, at the distance of the second se
+In a frequently cited 1953 study, Walter Neuhaus, a German researcher, tested a single fox terrier and found it could detect butyric acid, sometimes described as smelling like vomit or body odor, at the astonishingly low concentration of .0004 parts per trillion.